 Tuition is always due on the 3rd Friday of each quarter.
 To learn about how to make a payment, please refer to a webpage by the UW Tacoma Cashier's Office.

-Evidence of Finances when Applying for F-1 Student Visa at US Embassy/ Consulate or Applying for Change of Status to F-1 with USCIS OR when Seeking admission to the U.S. at a U.S. port of entry.
+Evidence of Finances when Applying for F-1 Student Visa at U.S. Embassy/ Consulate OR Applying for Change of Status to F-1 with USCIS OR when Seeking admission to the U.S. at a U.S. port of entry.